ayushakya2000/ESC101-Advanced-Track/README.md

 To open Unity scenes.
 Download Unity at https://unity3d.com/get-unity/download

 The scripts folder contains all the codes i have written in this project, which have powered unity.

-Since github didn't allow me to upload more than 100 files at once or files more than 25MB+, I splitted them into parts.
-Sorry for inconvenience.